Alexandr-Zaykov/CMNGA/README.md

 # CMNGA
-**Cumulative Multiple-Niching Genetic Algorithm with Adaptive Sampling Variance-Covariance Matrix for Mahalanobis Distance Evaluation.**
+**Cumulative Multiple-Niching Evolution Strategy Algorithm with Adaptive Sampling and BFGS Post-Processing.**

-This is a prototype code for the use in the upcoming SPARC program.
-Adaptive sampling of the Variance-Covariance matrix is usually not used for genetic algorithms (to the author's limited knowledge).
-Here, it makes up for the poorly sampled many-dimensional surface.
+**Version 2.0**

+Goal: Obtain LOCAL minima.

+This is a second-generation prototype code.
+I switched from GA to ES as it provided better results for out testing function in fewer steps.
+There are many changes to the previous code:
+0) GA -> ES.
+1) BFGS post-processing of the found optima.
+Initial Hessian is approximated by the covariance matrix.
+2) Compartmentalization of the "five peaks function" and inclusion of further functions (incl.
+Rastrigin's) for further testing.
+3) Latin Hypercube Sampling to avoid "clumping".
+NOTE: There is likely no difference to absolutely random sampling.
+Or none perceived in our 2D test.
+4) Calculation of the Chi critical value.
+NOTE: The tabulation was good, but this leaves the code a) easier to expand to higher dimensions, b) easy to switch the percentile, c) I have not found any Fortran code that would include both.
+Read the comments!
+5) License text file.

+TO DO: I still have to go over the populations and assignments.
+The code correctly converges to 4 highest peaks at sufficient samplings (~15 000 function evalfs), at low samplings it either finds the one broadest, or two highest.
+The 5th peak is drowned in the 'noise'.

 *Use at your own risk.
-Citations to the used literature are added continuously.*
+Citations to the used literature are added continuously within the code.*